Ebury/huha/CONTRIBUTING.md

 ### How to request an enhancement

 If you want to request an enhancement of code in this project, you must create a new task in your board with the task type **Task**, filling the `Components` field with `Huha`, and communicate it to the code owners.
 The enhancement should be aligned with the [VISION](VISION.md) of the project.
-If you want to implement the enhancement, follow the [Submitting changes](#markdown-header-submitting-changes) guide to contribute.
+If you want to implement the enhancement, follow the [Submitting changes](#submitting-changes) guide to contribute.
 Thank you for your contributions!

-## Thanks!
+## Thanks

 Thanks!
 Contributing to HUHA should be easy.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!
-README.md